Step 1: Request Quotes

 The average daily output of a high-quality 6.6kW system installed on the Gold Coast is 27.7kWh of clean, renewable energy.
 The high daily production means you'll be generating roughly 10,110 kWh per year, saving you $2000+ per year on electricity costs!

-A 6.6kW solar system installed on the Gold Coast will pay for itself within 3-5 years, making it an attractive investment!
+A 6.6kW solar system installed on the Gold Coast will pay for itself within 3-5 years, making installing solar power a no-brainer!

 The slope of your roof is usually the best angle at which to install your solar panels.
 If you have a flat roof, your chosen solar company will fit tilt frames, to ensure that your solar panels are at the ideal angle for maximum energy production.
 On the Gold Coast, the perfect solar panel tilt angle is 28.0°.